Similitude (Star Trek: Enterprise): Reception

 The episode first aired on UPN on November 19, 2003.
 It saw increased Nielsen ratings earning a 3.0/5 total rating share.
 This means that approximately 3% of American households were tuned to UPN, while "North Star" was viewed by 5% of households at the time.
 This translated to an average audience of 4.59 million viewers, the most viewers the show had achieved for an episode since Future Tense in February 2003.

 Herc of Ain't It Cool News gave the episode 3.5 out of 5.
-He praised the casting of the various versions of Trip, the "intellectual and, yes, emotional journey" of T'Pol, and appreciated the emphasis on "solidly paced, thought-provoking science fiction" although he was critical of the contrived circumstances needed to setup the moral dilemma.
+He praised the casting of the various versions of Trip, the "intellectual and, yes, emotional journey" of T'Pol, and appreciated the emphasis on "solidly paced, thought-provoking science fiction" although he was critical of the contrived circumstances needed to set up the moral dilemma.
 Michelle Erica Green of TrekNation thought the ending was a cop out, and that like the Voyager episode Tuvix, the character being murdered was "far more than the sum of his parts".
 She continued "I didn't have to feel this way, because it's not only a question of ethics but a question of plot holes" and she thought it would have been better if Sim had taken Tucker's place.

-In 2009, Den of Geek ranked this the ninth best episode of this television series.

-In 2012, TechRepublic included the episode on its list of the 5 best episodes of Enterprise.
+Den of Geek ranked this the ninth best episode of this television series.
+TechRepublic included the episode on its list of the 5 best episodes of Enterprise.
+The A.V.

-In 2014, The A.V.
 Club include this episode on their list of 10 episodes that best represented the series, and called it a "contender for the best episode of Enterprise".
+Vulture listed this episode as one of the best of Star Trek: Enterprise.
+Vox listed it as one of the 25 essential episodes of Star Trek.